 Where a School employee makes a complaint or allegation that is both false and malicious, disciplinary action will be considered, especially where there is evidence that they knew the complaint or allegation to be false or where they continue to make the complaint or allegation after being instructed to cease.
 However, the making of protected disclosures (Protection of Children and Young People) cannot be grounds for defamation.
 Where the complaint or allegation is made in good faith and through the proper channels, employees who complain and those investigating a complaint have a defense against defamation action.
 Where a student makes a complaint or allegation that is both false and malicious, action may be taken under the relevant student discipline policy.
 Use of discipline procedures should only occur where there is evidence that the student knew the complaint or allegation was false.
 Where a parent or other member of the public makes a complaint or allegation that is false and malicious, civil remedies such as defamation action may be suggested to the person who is the subject of the complaint or allegation.

-5.5.5 Grievance policy and procedures (academic and non-academic)
+Related Policies 5.1.1Protecting and supporting children &young people 5.3.5 Harassment discrimination and anti bullying 5.5.11 Conflict Resolution Policy and Procedure 5.5.5 Grievance Policy and Procedures 7.2 Procedural Fairness